 1.10.3.
 In view of the significant investment by the Government in the eight Power Sector PSUs, return on such investment is essential from the perspective of the State Government.
 Traditional calculation of return based only on historical cost of investment may not be a correct indicator of the adequacy of the return on the investment since such calculations ignore the present value of money.
 The Present Value (PV) of the Government investments has been computed to assess the rate of return on the present value of investments of the State Government in the Power Sector PSUs as compared to the historical value of investments.
-In order to bring the historical cost of investments to its present value at the end of each year upto 31 March 2018, the past investments/ yearwise funds infused by the State Government in the Power Sector PSUs have been compounded at the year-wise average rate of interest on Government borrowings which is considered as the minimum cost of funds to the Government for the respective years.
+In order to bring the historical cost of investments to its present value at the end of each year upto 31 March 2019, the past investments/ year-wise funds infused by the State Government in the Power Sector PSUs have been compounded at the year-wise average rate of interest on Government borrowings which is considered as the minimum cost of funds to the Government for the respective years.

-Therefore, PV was computed where funds had been infused by the State Government in the shape of equity and interest free loan upto 2009-10 and from 2010-11 to 2017-18.
+Therefore, PV was computed where funds had been infused by the State Government in the shape of equity and interest free loan upto 2009-10 and from 2010-11 to 2018-19.
 The PV of the State Government funds infused in these PSUs was computed on the basis of the following assumptions:

-• Interest free loans have been considered as investment infusion by the State Government as no amount of interest free loans have been repaid by the Power Sector PSUs.
+• Interest free loans have been considered as investment infusion by the State Government as no interest on such loans has been paid by the Power Sector PSUs.
 Further, in those cases where interest free loans given to the PSUs were later converted into equity, if any, the amount of loan converted into equity has been deducted from the amount of interest free loans and added to the equity of that year.
-The funds made available in the form of grants/subsidies have not been reckoned as investment as they do not qualify to be considered as investment.
+The funds made available in the form of grants/subsidies have not been reckoned as investment, as grants and subsidies were not provided for operational and administrative expenditure and do not qualify to be considered as investment.